-“But he’s a cherry when it comes to things like these.
+“But he’s a cherry boy when it comes to things like these.
 Soon as you break through the initial ten meters of ice, you’re in the iron fortress for good.”
 Cadence hummed, shuffling the cards rapidly.
 “But ya see, I can see the type of persona ya are, Will.
-You’re lookin’ like you’re constantly searching’ for praise.
+You’re lookin’ like you’re constantly searchin’ for praise.
 Thing is, it’ll never be enough praise.
 Not for you.
 You’ll never be satisfied, so you’ll keep at it even if it hurts people—” She shrugged “—but some people are just like that.
-The problem is that your want’ll make my investments go kaput.
+The problem is that what you want’ll make my investments go kaput.
 And I can’t let that happen.”

 Wilhelm’s heart skipped a beat as she locked eyes with him.

 “I’m not the type for personal threats but I owe the guy a whole lot so I’ll tell ya this.”
 She held a card out to him—a joker—and then she snapped her fingers.

 Copper light popped at her hands again and swallowed her body whole.
 When the light shattered, a chill ran down Wilhelm’s spine as he found himself face-to-face with his grandmother who then morphed into his grandfather in a flash of copper light.

 “Ya said that I’m not the person you chose to follow.
 Dramatics aside, you’re right.
 I’m a Twin Cities rat through and through.
 Power dynamics aren’t concrete in there, ya get me?
 Even a rat can eat ya alive.”